-Ilkley Moor is crucial to the economic well-being of the region.
-The result of disruption to the moor was felt hardest when the area was closed off during the foot and mouth crisis, which resulted in tourism taking a massive hit.
+Yorkshire’s moorlands are crucial to the economic well-being of the region.
+The result of disruption to the moors was felt hardest when large areas were closed off during the foot and mouth crisis, which resulted in tourism taking a massive hit.

-There has also been occasions where students and visitors have been warned off the public land by gamekeepers, sometimes aggressively.
-This has resulted in a view being held that shooting interferes with access rights.
+Students and visitors have been warned from open access land by gamekeepers, sometimes aggressively.
+There is no question that grouse shooting interferes with access rights.